TNoyalin/sentiment_analysis/README.md

-# sentiment_analysis
-Only get the uppercase input
+Change the custom input to uppercase
-Find the emotion according to comparing key words
+By using trained machine learning model it will predict the sentiment